-Delivering an exceptional customer experience is aligned with the Customer Focus, and Technology and Innovation Crown Sector Strategic Priorities.
+Our customer experience strategic goal is aligned with the following Crown Sector Strategic Priorities: Customer Focus and Technology and Innovation.

 - Strengthen customer experience

 - Use business intelligence to understand our customers

 - Accelerate customer self-serve

 - Accelerate self-installs

 Our delivery of an exceptional customer experience is measured with a composite score of customer survey results taken at key touchpoints.
 Consumer and business customers are reported separately.
 A 10-point scale is used.